 - Cut-off the power cord

-- Covered all the holes with duct tape to create a vacuum.
+- Cover all the holes with duct tape to create a vacuum.

 Step 2: Assembly required

 - I used ABS tubes to merge the two Shop-Vacs together

 - Once I hooked up the two machines and turned on the new Shop-Vac, I noticed many air leaks in the old machine.
 So I covered up all the leaked with more duct tape

 - Tested the strength of the vacuum and the collection of dust

 UPDATE: 1 Year Later

 After using this system for almost one year now, I must say that I really like it.
 Although it’s more cumbersome to have 2 shop-vac units in my small garage, it nevertheless provides more range.
 I can usually leave the engine-part at one place and simply move the dust bin-part around.

 I will need to replace the duct tape because it’s starting to dry out and peel off… which weakens the vacuum.